SreeProjects125/Multi-Omics-Integrator-Mini-/README.md

   - Test accuracy: ~0.74
   - Mean CV accuracy: ~0.72 ± 0.02

-The integrated model was consistently more accurate than the single-omics baseline, suggesting that copy-number data provides complementary information to gene expression for subtype prediction.

----

 ## Takeaways

 - Even a simple classical ML model (logistic regression) can benefit from combining multiple -omics modalities.
-- Column-name prefixes (like `rs_`, `cn_`, `mu_`, `pp_`) make it easy to
-  separate -omics blocks in a single wide table.
 - This "mini integrator" can be extended with more advanced feature selection or deep learning, but it already shows the core idea of multi-omics integration for precision oncology.